Ayşe Erkmen

-Ayşe Erkmen (born 1949, Istanbul) is a visual artist recognized as the "one of the foremost Turkish artists."
+Ayşe Erkmen (born 1949, Istanbul) is a visual artist recognized as "one of the foremost Turkish artists."
 She is living and working in Berlin and in Istanbul.

-Influenced by specific sites, histories and geographies Ayşe Erkmen’s works takes the social and physical environment that she is in.
+Influenced by specific sites, histories and geographies Ayşe Erkmen's works takes the social and physical environment that she is in.
 Erkmen does not invent new forms, but she transforms architectural and social conditions and contexts.
-Between 1998-1999 she worked as the Arnold Bode Professor at Kassel Art Academy, and between 2000-2015 she was a lecturer at Kunstakademie Münster.
+Between 1998 and 1999 she worked as the Arnold Bode Professor at Kassel Art Academy, and between 2000 and 2015 she was a lecturer at Kunstakademie Münster.
 Since 2012 Erkmen is a member of the Akademie der Künste, Berlin.

 In 2011 Erkmen represented Turkey with her work titled Plan B, at the 54th International Art Exhibition, Venice Biennale.
 In 2002, she received the Maria Sibylla Merian Prize of the Ministry for Science and Art of the Hesse state government.

 Education

 Ayşe Erkmen was born in Istanbul, Turkey in 1949.
 She graduated from Academy of Fine Arts, Istanbul, Department of Sculpture in 1977 where she studied in Sadi Çalık studio.
 In 1993, she participated in the DAAD International Artist Residency Programme in Berlin.